A Survey of Agent Memory in the Second Half: Towards Self-Evolving and Long-Horizon Agents: Taxonomy of Memory in Foundation Agents

 \subsubsubsection{\textbf{Privacy-Preserving Memory.}} Persistent user memory introduces substantial demands in privacy, security, and data governance, because sensitive attributes may be stored, retrieved, and inadvertently exposed through both training-time memorization and inference-time context leakage in memory-augmented agents~\citep{mireshghallah2025position}.
 Recent work has systematically demonstrated that memory modules in LLM agents are vulnerable to targeted extraction attacks~\citep{wang2025unveiling}, and one can easily recover private user data stored in agent memory under a black-box threat model.
 In multi-agent settings, privacy risks are further compounded by heterogeneous agent roles and dynamic collaboration, which complicates the enforcement of consistent privacy protocols across interacting memory banks~\citep{shi2025privacy}.
+These risks become particularly significant for self-evolving agents because continual personalization requires memory to be repeatedly retrieved, updated, consolidated, and potentially shared across long-running interactions.
 To ensure safe deployment, agents must support selective memory retention, secure storage, user-controlled deletion, and transparent auditing of what information is remembered or forgotten.
-Practically, it is often combined with differential privacy mechanisms (especially in personalized or federated adaptation), encryption-based storage and retrieval (private vector database), and explicit retention or access-control policies to mitigate leakage risks from both stored content and embeddings~\cite{tran2025privacy, shi2025privacy}.
+They should further provide users with control over how their evolving profiles are inferred and updated, rather than only allowing control over individual stored records.
+Practically, these safeguards are often combined with differential privacy mechanisms (especially in personalized or federated adaptation), encryption-based storage and retrieval through private vector databases, and explicit retention or access-control policies to mitigate leakage risks from both stored content and embeddings~\citep{tran2025privacy, shi2025privacy}.